Muth008/interview-homework/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file in the backend directory for details.
+This project is licensed under the MIT License - see the LICENSE file.